 There are four types of Observer: Official Observer, Observer, Technical Observer and Future Competition Organizer Observer.
-The Competition Organizer provides Official Observer packages (for Observers, Technical Observers and Future Host Observers).
+The Competition Organizer provides Official Observer packages (for Official Observers) and Observer packages (for Observers, Technical Observers and Future Host Observers).

 A.8.19.2 REGISTRATION